zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- You can raycast through walls to shock doors
 - Reticle sometimes disappears forever
 - turning does not use deltatime
 - Unpossessing enemies whilst attacking with them was problematic and given a hasty fix